joselado/pyqula/README.md

 h.get_bands() # compute the band structure
 ```

-## d-vector non-unitarity of an interaction-driven spin-triplet superconductor
+## Non-unitarity of a spin-triplet superconductor
 ```python
 from pyqula import geometry
 from pyqula import meanfield